AMEND09/CodePlotter/README.md

 3. Visualizing G-code before sending it to your printer.
 4. Adjusting for hardware offsets, such as pen mounts.
 5. Merging multiple files for continuous printing.
+6. Aligning designs precisely using reference images of your bed.

 ---